Cray-HPE/docs-csm/operations/security_and_authentication/Change_NCN_Image_Root_Password_and_SSH_Keys.md

 ***Note:*** This procedure can only be done after the PIT node is rebuilt to become a normal master node.

-### Common Preparation
+## Common Preparation

 1. Prepare new SSH keys for the root account in advance.
-The same key information will be added to both k8s-image and ceph-image.
+The same key information will be added to both `k8s-image` and `ceph-image`.

    Either replace the root public and private SSH keys with your own previously generated keys or generate a new pair with `ssh-keygen(1)`.
 By default `ssh-keygen` will create an RSA key, but other types could be chosen and different filenames would need to be substituted in later steps.